ywang13/Climb-app-Home/replit.md

 ## Overview

-This is a full-stack web application built with a React frontend and Express.js backend.
-The application uses TypeScript throughout and is designed for deployment on Replit with PostgreSQL database support.
-The frontend utilizes shadcn/ui components for a modern user interface, while the backend provides a RESTful API architecture.
+This is a full-stack climbing session tracking social media application built with a React frontend and Express.js backend.
+The application features JWT authentication, user registration/login, session management, and a social feed for sharing climbing achievements.
+It uses TypeScript throughout and is designed for deployment on Replit with PostgreSQL database support.
+The frontend utilizes shadcn/ui components for a modern user interface, while the backend provides a comprehensive RESTful API architecture with authentication middleware.

 ## System Architecture